gainett/Notes_Stats_gainett/git_notes.md

 # 24-Set
 Using git
+`git diff`
-git diff : shows the differences between the file in the staging area and in the last version
+shows the differences between the file in the staging area and in the last version

-`git init``
+`git init`
 initiates a repository in the current folder
-'git -a'
+`git -a`
 : does both add and commit in the same step

 `ps`
 shows the git processes running